-The Electro-Voice ZLX-15P and the Mackie Thump 15A are two incredibly popular speakers that nearly every DJ has heard of.
+The Electro-Voice ZLX-15P and the Mackie Thump 15A are two very popular speakers that are in many DJs arsenals, but which one is better?

 Today, I’m going to compare the two speakers in detail.
-I’ve worked with both of these models for a while now so it’s about time I give my opinion.
+I’ve worked with both of these models for a while now so thought I’d do a head-to-head comparison.

 Like other comparisons I’ve made, the basics will be covered followed by what I think the best speaker is.
 With that said, let’s begin!